fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

   * Install Python dependencies?
     * With conda? pip?
 Poetry?
-    * How often should we do a poetry install? (as an example if I see that the poetry.lock file changed after I do a git pull, then I also do a poetry install but I'm not yet sure how good is this practice)

   * Same question for Javascript dependencies?

   * Choose of OS
     * Linux/something else?
 Which distribution?
     * Free choice or imposed by guidlines?
     * Centrralised or local managment (update cycle/package installation)?

   * Infrastructure restrictions?
     * Does you infrastructure/IT team restrict what you can use?
 Policies?